metabase/metabase/docs/administration-guide/databases/bigquery.md

 ## Working with Google BigQuery in Metabase

-Starting in v0.15.0 Metabase provides a driver for connecting to BigQuery directly and executing queries against any datasets you have.
+**Starting in v0.15.0**, Metabase provides a driver for connecting to BigQuery directly and executing queries against any datasets you have.

+**Starting in v0.36.0**, Metabase allows you to connect to your BigQuery dataset using a [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts).

 The below sections provide information on how to get connected and troubleshoot any issues that may come up.

 ### Connecting to a BigQuery Dataset